microsoft/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-connection-uwp.md

                RunOnMainThread(() =>
                {
-                   // Bridge the remote video track with the remote media player UI int framerate = 30; // for lack of an actual value _remoteVideoSource = CreateI420VideoStreamSource(width, height,
+                   // Bridge the remote video track with the remote media player UI int framerate = 30; // assumed, for lack of an actual value _remoteVideoSource = CreateI420VideoStreamSource(width, height,
                        framerate);
                    var remoteVideoPlayer = new MediaPlayer();